ogyWorldz/projects/aws/common_words/README.md

 - High accuracy in matching relevant keywords.
 - Positive feedback from candidates on the usability of the tool.
 - Increased interview invitations for candidates using the tool.

-## Communication
-Regular updates will be shared with the project team through weekly meetings.
-Feedback from candidates and stakeholders will be collected through surveys and interviews.

-## Next Steps
-Initiate algorithm development, finalize interface design, and gather initial feedback from a small group of candidates.

 ---